 New York has a reputation for being the shopping capital of the world, and come here at Christmas and you’ll see why.
-From the finesse of 5th Ave to the vintage markets of Brooklyn – this city has something for everyone on your list.
-Oculus, the new retail destination at the Wold Trade Centre designed by Santiago Calatrava, is a stunning architectural feat and certainly not one to miss.
+From the finesse of 5th Avenue to the vintage markets of Brooklyn – this city has something for everyone on your list.
+Oculus, the new retail destination at the World Trade Centre designed by Santiago Calatrava, is a stunning architectural feat and certainly not one to miss.
 But if you’re here in December, Midtown is where it’s at.
 The high-end department stores will keep you busy for hours, and kids will stare, wide-eyed, at the magical window displays.

 Embrace the Christmas spirit

 New York has entertainment a-plenty at this time of year.
 The Rockette’s put on a dazzling show at legendary music hall Radio City, while ballet lover’s flock to the Lincoln Center for a world-class performance of the Nutcracker.
 But it’s the ad-hoc, everyday performances dotted around the city that really put a smile on your face: the Santa hat-clad buskers at the Subway, and the carolling, bell-jingling charity workers on seemingly every street corner brighten up commuters’ and tourists’ days alike.